aws-samples/aws-get-started-workshop/content/02-base/01-prepare-management-aws-account.md

 ## 1. Review the benefits of using multiple AWS accounts

-AWS accounts are coarse grained resource containers that help you isolate and secure different collections of cloud resources and data.
-Use of multiple AWS accounts can make your use of cloud more secure by providing clear ownership and control boundaries and lowering the blast radius of any particular set of cloud resources.
+AWS accounts are coarse grained resource containers that help you isolate and help secure different collections of cloud resources and data.
+Use of multiple AWS accounts can help make your use of cloud more secure by providing clear ownership and control boundaries and lowering the blast radius of any particular set of cloud resources.

 In support of your initial need for team development environments, this guide first leads you through the process to create an initial set of foundation and builder team development AWS accounts.
 Later in the guide, you will create a series of test and production AWS accounts to isolate the formal test and production environments from your development environments.